 +<script src="https://unpkg.com/@sveltia/cms/dist/sveltia-cms.js"></script>

-That’s it!
-You can open https://[hostname]/admin/ as before to start editing.
-There is even no authentication process if you’ve already been signed in with GitHub or GitLab on Netlify/Decap CMS because Sveltia CMS uses your auth token stored in the browser.
+You can now open https://[hostname]/admin/ as usual to start editing.
+There is even no authentication process if you’re already signed in with a backend on Netlify/Decap CMS because Sveltia CMS uses your auth token stored in the browser.
 Simple enough!

 Sveltia CMS does not support the Git Gateway backend due to performance limitations.
 If you don’t care about user management with Netlify Identity, you can use the GitHub or GitLab backend instead.
 Make sure you install an OAuth client on GitHub or GitLab in addition to updating your configuration file.
 As noted in the document, Netlify is still able to facilitate the auth flow.

-To allow multiple users to edit content, simply invite people to your GitHub repository with the write role assigned.
+To allow other people to edit content, simply invite them to your GitHub repository with the write role assigned.
+Please note, however, that Sveltia CMS hasn’t implemented any mechanisms to prevent conflicts in multi-user scenarios.

 -<script src="https://identity.netlify.com/v1/netlify-identity-widget.js"></script>

-If you want to stay with Netlify Identity, unfortunately you can’t migrate to Sveltia CMS right now.
-We plan to develop a high-performance Git Gateway alternative with Netlify Identity support in the future.
+If you want to stay with Git Gateway and Netlify Identity, unfortunately you can’t migrate to Sveltia CMS right now.
+We plan to develop an alternative solution in the future.

 If you’ve chosen to install with npm, updating the package is your responsibility.
-We recommend using ncu or a service like Dependabot to keep dependencies up to date, otherwise you’ll miss important bug fixes and new features.
+We strongly recommend using ncu or a service like Dependabot to keep dependencies up to date.
+Otherwise, you’ll miss important bug fixes and new features.
+(ProTip: We update our dependencies using ncu -u && pnpm up at least once a week.)

 You can host your Sveltia CMS-managed site anywhere, such as Cloudflare Pages or GitHub Pages.
 But moving away from Netlify means you can no longer sign in with GitHub or GitLab via Netlify.
 Instead, you can use our own OAuth client, which can be easily deployed to Cloudflare Workers, or any other 3rd party client made for Netlify/Decap CMS.